ICCREA LOAN FOR SMES AND MIDCAPS

-Projektträger – zwischengeschaltetes FinanzinstitutICCREA BANCA SPA - ISTITUTO CENTRALE DEL CREDITO COOPERATIVO
+Promoteur – Intermédiaire FinancierICCREA BANCA SPA - ISTITUTO CENTRALE DEL CREDITO COOPERATIVO

 The project consists of a Multi Beneficiary Intermediated Loan (MBIL) to support small and medium-sized enterprises (SMEs) and MidCaps investments in Italy through ICCREA banking network.